ibm-cloud-docs/cloud-object-storage/vpe.md

 ### VPE Discoverability
 {: #vpes-discoverability}

-Following the previous steps results in a service instance with a VPC local endpoint that is reachable with the Virtual Private Endpoints from your VPC network.
+Following the previous steps results in a {{site.data.keyword.vpe_full}} that that provides access over the internal {{site.data.keyword.cloud}} network from your VPC network to all of your buckets in a particular location.

-If you want to restrict your bucket(s) to be accessible from only your VPC(s), or ranges of IP addresses, configure context-based restrictions.
+Each access to your buckets from your {{site.data.keyword.vpc_short}} will require authorization at the S3 API level.
+To further restrict this access to specific IP addresses, or ranges of IP addresses, provide the {{site.data.keyword.vpc_short}} ID or name when configuring the context-based restrictions.
 {: .important}

 The [VPE details](https://cloud.ibm.com/docs/vpc?topic=vpc-vpe-viewing-details-of-an-endpoint-gateway&interface=ui) page will provide you with more information, including IP address, after creation.